Equal Rights Institute is an organization dedicated to training pro-life advocates to think clearly, reason honestly and argue persuasively.

 He has publicly debated leaders from Planned Parenthood, the National Abortion Rights Action League (NARAL), Georgians for Choice, and one of the leading abortion facilities in Atlanta.

 He directed the first 40 Days for Life campaign in Fresno, resulting in up to 60 lives saved.

-He has been happily married to his wife, Hannah, for eight years.
+He has been happily married to his wife, Hannah, for 12 years.
 They have three sons, Noah, William and Eli.
-He leads worship at Free Grace Church in Clovis, California.

 Timothy is a former Training Specialist with Justice For All, where he trained students to have good conversations about abortion and not be weird about it.
 Tim is interested in helping pro-life and pro-choice people to have better dialogues about abortion through 1) taking care to understand what the other person means, 2) using more carefully-constructed arguments, and 3) treating each other with care and respect.
 He graduated from Biola University with a B.A. in philosophy and is a perpetual member of the Torrey Honors Institute.

 “There are smart people on both sides.
 There are virtuous people and vicious people on both sides.
 Let’s assume the best about each other and be charitable to each other’s arguments.
 We should all commit to being open-minded enough to go where the truth leads us, and let arguments win out rather than our own wishful thinking.”